 - Cooking the noodles—boil water in a large stockpot (half full).
 Add your noodles at once, and then cook according to the package directions.
 Stir the noodles occasionally to prevent them from clumping together.
 When done, rinse the noodles under cold running water and allow them to drain well.

 - Serve with the sesame dipping sauce on the side.

-Also known as konnyaku noodles.
-These noodles don’t have calories, and this has increased their popularity as a weight-loss dish.
-Shirataki noodles are thin and translucent and are made out of konjac yam, and they have high fiber content and low carb and calorie count.
+Also known as konnyaku noodles, these healthy noodles don’t have calories, and this has increased their popularity as a weight-loss dish.
+Shirataki noodles are thin and translucent and are made out of konjac yam.
+They have high fiber content and low carb and calorie count.

-Because of this fact, these noodles don’t have any flavor when eaten alone, but they are very versatile as they can prepare different dishes.
-Shirataki noodles have turned out to become very popular in other places, outside japan.
+Because of this fact, these noodles don’t have any flavor when eaten alone, but they are very versatile as they can be prepared in different dishes.

-Even though shirataki noodles are prepared in a similar manner like any other Japanese noodles, they are traditionally used as nikujaga, sukiyaki, as well as other stewed dishes.
+Even though shirataki noodles are prepared in a similar manner to other Japanese noodles, they are traditionally used as nikujaga, sukiyaki, as well as other stewed dishes.

 Stir-Fried Shrimp Shirataki Noodles